SIBarcodeNetwork/ReadtheDocsMaster/Docs/sequence_qc.rst

 For alignments of protein coding regions Geneious's Translation Alignment program doesn't work like it should, so use an alternate program such an online program called TranslatorX (http://translatorx.co.uk) to create an alignment.

 .. note::
-	It's important to note that TranslatorX only checks the forward reading frames, so you need to Reverse-Complement the matK sequences before putting them into this alignment program otherwise you will receive errors.
+	It's important to note that TranslatorX only checks the forward reading frames, so you need to Reverse-Complement the matK sequences before putting them into this alignment program, otherwise you will receive errors.

 * Export the consensus sequences (of good assemblies only) as a FASTA file then import this file into the program.
 We suggest you leave the Protein Alignment Option method selected as "Muscle".
 In the Genetic Code box select the relevant reading frame and be sure to check the "Guess most likely reading frame" option.
 Then hit Submit Query.
 * If the program runs OK and doesn't encounter any errors, it will return an alignment of the nucleotides and also an alignment of the amino acids.
 You may download the fasta file of both, however, the alignment of amino acids is what will be used for the second quality check.
 Import the fasta file(s) of the alignments into Geneious for further analyses.